brysonsy/brysonsy.github.io/projects/meteoritedodge.md

 summary: The final group project of ICS 111.
 ---

+Meteorite Dodge is a group oject that I helped develop in ICS 111.

 Here is a demo of the project:
 <div class="ui embed" data-source="youtube" data-id="25QsHb9bsN4">